I can't hear much difference. What Should I Do?

 The controller will get the most out of whichever exhaust system setup you have as the valves will now be fully open all the time instead of some of the time.

-Returns are not available based on sound perception, as results vary depending on exhaust design, valve programming, and driving conditions.
+Please note returns are not available based on sound perception, as results vary depending on exhaust design, valve programming, and driving conditions (Section 4 Refund Policy).